Your Belfast Travel Blog Guide

 This Michelin-Awarded Restaurant is not to be missed while in Belfast, a place where you can enjoy the best of local ingredients and cooking that is to a high standard.
 Alex Greene is one of the head chefs here and has worked for the likes of Gordon Ramsey.

 He has been working at Deanes EIPIC in Belfast creating subtle dishes that are packed full of flavour and seasoning that are cooked to perfection.
-The restaurant itself offers an elegant, modern and innovate dining experience in Belfast.
+The restaurant itself offers an elegant, modern and innovative dining experience in Belfast.

-These are just a few of my personal recommendations of a place to try food while in Belfast.
+These are just a few of my personal recommendations for a place to try food while in Belfast.
 But have a wander around the city and discover all the other exciting places to enjoy food in Belfast.
 After all the city is packed with everything you could possibly want.

 Best Bars to Visit in Belfast – Belfast Travel Blog Tips

 The great thing about Belfast is that the place is filled with a variety of modern, traditional and unique bars where you can enjoy a drink.
 Belfast is good at mixing the old with the new and creating something special.
 Here’s my list of the bars you can’t miss out on visiting while in Belfast.